 Talk about longevity.

 Yeah.
-I know there's elements of Daoism that's not ...
-The non-sexy kind of aspect of Daoism, which is the longevity, and being able to go along in your psychological development, and reflect upon yourself so that you don't project on others, and have a healthy relationship, or have healthy friendships.
+I know there's elements of Taoism that's not ...
+The non-sexy kind of aspect of Taoism, which is the longevity, and being able to go along in your psychological development, and reflect upon yourself so that you don't project on others, and have a healthy relationship, or have healthy friendships.
 It's one of those things.
 It's I guess one of those kind of those under-themes.
 It's maybe there, maybe coming to the surface a little bit more, but not overt.
 What I wanted to ask, because there was a bit of a ...
 I can imagine that we didn't have long to talk about it in the book, like, where this sudden ability, in my eyes sudden, for you to put together these intensely complex dishes and meals together, but I think I remember there was a friend.
 You were with your friends in a castle.
 You were somewhere in America, in-

 Dan Reid: (10:53)